 On December 14th the US District Court for the Central District of California entered a temporary restraining order, freezing the assets of all defendants.
 A hearing has been scheduled for December 23, 2009 to determine whether or not a preliminary injunction should be entered.

-If you are an Eagle Development Enterprises, Inc., Eagle Storage & Development, LLC, and/or Eagle Aviation Sales & Leasing, LLC Investor/Victim or the victim of some other type of investment fraud, the Law Offices of Keith L. Miller, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
+If you are an Eagle Development Enterprises, Inc., Eagle Storage & Development, LLC, and/or Eagle Aviation Sales & Leasing, LLC Investor/Victim or the victim of some other type of investment fraud, the Law Offices of the attorney, and its affiliates, is prepared to review your situation and potential claim(s) without charge, and will consider representing you on a contingent fee basis, which means that you will not have to pay out of pocket for your legal representation.
 The firm will take a fee only if we are successful in recovering your assets.